mcb30/puppet-dev/site/ud/REFERENCE.md

 Default value: 'TABLES'

-### ud::postgresql::localuser
+### ud::postgresql::server::peerauth

-Configure PostgreSQL to permit passwordless peer authentication for an operating system user for a list of database users.
+Configure PostgreSQL to permit passwordless peer authentication for an operating system local user as a list of database users.

 #### Parameters

-The following parameters are available in the `ud::postgresql::localuser` defined type.
+The following parameters are available in the `ud::postgresql::server::peerauth` defined type.

-##### `localuser`
+##### `name`

-Data type: `String`

-Operating system local user
+Operating system local user name

-Default value: $name

 ##### `dbusers`